agrc/status-page/README.md

 You'll be asked a series of questions about the incident, then Hugo will generate a new file pre-filled with your responses.

 After explaining the current situation in the incident, you can just push the file to GitHub.
-Netlify will deploy the indicent announcement for you in a matter of seconds.
+Netlify will deploy the incident announcement for you in a matter of seconds.

 ### Resolving incidents